 In an increasingly “noisy” market, print is re-emerging as a powerful medium for cutting through digital fatigue whilst establishing trust and brand awareness among consumers.
-A study by the Canadian Post Corporation (CPC) revealed that consumers were 70% more likely to remember a brand if seen through print than on a digital platform, while Business 2 Community shared that 56% of customers deem print marketing to be the most trustworthy marketing medium.
+A study by the Canadian Post Corporation (CPC) revealed that consumers were 70% more likely to remember a brand if seen through print than on a digital platform.
+While Business 2 Community shared that 56% of customers deem print marketing to be the most trustworthy marketing medium.

 It is evident that interactive print is here to stay and adds real value to functional cross-channel marketing campaigns.
-In the years to come, interactive print will be as common as email marketing and search engine optimization.
+In the years to come, interactive print will be as common as email marketing and search engine optimisation.

-Your customers deserve the best experience possible.
+Above all, your customers deserve the best experience possible.

 Contact us now for more information on how we can help you make Interactive Print a part of your everyday performance marketing!